JohnCoene/javascript-for-r/_book/4-13-shiny-tips.md

 ## jQuery {#shiny-tips-jQuery}

-The Shiny framework itself makes use and thus imports the [jQuery](https://jquery.com/) JavaScript library, a library that provides a convenient API to make many things easier, including animations.
+The Shiny framework itself makes use of and thus imports the [jQuery](https://jquery.com/) JavaScript library, a library that provides a convenient API to make many things easier, including animations.

 As an example, we could use jQuery's `show`, `hide`, or `toggle` functions to show or hide an HTML element at the press of a button.